 This is basically an enhanced variant of the regular squat, so performing it will bring those great results even faster.

 Stand with feet at hips width apart and arms fully extended out in front.
 Lower your body down into a squat, keeping the back straight.
-Hold the position at the bottom and pulse a few inches up and down by raising and lowering the butt.
+Hold the position at the bottom and pulse a few inches up and down by raising and lowering your behind.

 Do 15 pulses, then return in standing position.
 Perform 3 sets with 15 repetitions each.